 Rights and Responsibilities

-- The Rights and Responsibilities form provides an overview of the students responsibilities while attending the college regarding self-identifying having a disability, managing accommodations, and the utilization of assistive technology and resources.
+- The Rights and Responsibilities form [PDF] provides an overview of the students responsibilities while attending the college regarding self-identifying having a disability, managing accommodations, and the utilization of assistive technology and resources.

 Additional Resources and Information